tractorcow/silverstripe-facebook-sdk/README.md

 This module provides an extremely simple wrapper for the facebook PHP SDK module from <https://github.com/facebook/facebook-php-sdk>

+Warning!
+This module's API is under considerable development at the moment, and things are changing regularly.
+If you would like to use this in a serious application please check back once we have a stable release.

 ## Credits and Authors

  * Damian Mooyman - <https://github.com/tractorcow/silverstripe-facebook-sdk>